coder-selvarajan/ios-knowledgebase/Career/Interview-faq.md

 <details><summary><b>What are the advantages of Swift over Objective-C?</b></summary><br/>

 - Swift is easier to read and maintain.
 - Swift is safer & faster.
+(As per Apple website its 2.6 times faster than Objective c)
 - Swift is unified with memory management.
 - Swift support dynamic libraries.
 - Swift Playgrounds encourages interactive coding.